cmateu/gaiaerror_py/README.rst

 **AUTHORS**

 The Gaia-Errors fortran library and package has been developed by Merce Romero-Gomez (University of Barcelona, UB) and is maintained at https://github.com/mromerog/Gaia-errors.
-The python wrapped has been developed by Cecilia Mateu (CIDA).
+The python wrapper has been developed by Cecilia Mateu (CIDA).